ARMmbed/uvisor/docs/core/PORTING.md

 ### The uVisor configurations
 [Go to top](#overview)

-A single family of micro-controllers might trigger different releases of uVisor.
-Although we strive to keep uVisor as hardware-agnostic as possible, there are still some hardware-specific features that we need to take into account.
-These features are described in the table below.
+A single family of microcontrollers might trigger different releases of uVisor.
+Although uVisor is as hardware-agnostic as possible, there are still some hardware-specific features that you need to know.
+This table describes these features.

 | Symbol             | Description                                                                |
 |------------------- |----------------------------------------------------------------------------|